uwe367/Uwes-Templates/simple-responsive-Accordion/README.txt

 Simple Responsive Accordion for CP Register Tabs.
-Move the CSS File into a directory you need and set path in TMPL File, for Example:
+Move the CSS File into a directory you need and set the path in TMPL File, for Example:
 <!-- CSS: {TEMPLATE}accordion/accordion.css -->

-Move TMPL File to the Templatetpath for Register Tabs (template/inc_cntpart/tabs).
+Move the TMPL File to the Template Path for Register Tabs (template/inc_cntpart/tabs).
 Create a new Contentpart Register Tabs and select jquery-accordion as Template.
 Thats all.

+For Images to open/close the Accordion have a look into the CSS File where tey are used.
+There you can set new Pathes and/or Directorys to them.